facebook/react-native-website/docs/security.md

 - [react-native-sensitive-info](https://github.com/mCodex/react-native-sensitive-info) - secure for iOS, but uses Android Shared Preferences for Android (which is not secure by default).
 There is however a [fork](https://github.com/mCodex/react-native-sensitive-info/tree/keystore)) that uses Android Keystore
 - [redux-persist-sensitive-storage](https://github.com/CodingZeal/redux-persist-sensitive-storage) - wraps react-native-sensitive-info

+> **Be mindful of unintentionally storing or exposing sensitive info.** This could easily happen accidentally, for example saving sensitive form data in redux state and persisting the whole state tree in Async Storage.
+Or sending user tokens and personal info to an application monitoring service such as Sentry or Crashlytics.

 ## Authentication and Deep Linking

 Mobile apps have a unique vulnerability that is non-existent in the web: **deep linking**.
 Deep linking is a way of sending data directly to a native application from an outside source.
 A deep link looks like `app://` where `app` is your app scheme and anything following the // could be used internally to handle the request.